hypo69/hypo/pytest/gemini/src/templates/_examples/__init__.md

 # No functions or classes are provided in the input code,
 # so no tests can be written.
 The following is a
-# placeholder demonstrating how to write tests if
+# placeholder demonStarting how to write tests if
 # functions were present